sakshamv30/sakshamv30/README.md

 ![](https://komarev.com/ghpvc/?username=sakshamv30&color=brightgreen&style=flat)

-:pushpin: Liked this introduction, You can also made similar for yourself.
+:pushpin: I liked this introduction, You can also make similar for yourself.
 Star and Fork this [README](https://github.com/sakshamv30/sakshamv30)
 Here are some ideas to get you started:

-- 🔭 I’m have worked on GIS Based Webapp using Openlayers6, Javascript, Jquery etc.
+- 🔭 I have worked on GIS Based Web app using Openlayers6, Javascript, Jquery, etc.
 - 🌱 I’m currently learning how to write models for Kaggle contests.
-- 👯 Collaborate on end-to-end projects on data-modeling and data-visualization
+- 👯 Collaborate on end-to-end projects on data modeling and data visualization
-- 🤔 I’m looking for summer internship in the summer of 2021.
-- ⚡ Fun fact: I can bake cookies, cakes and pizza.
+- ⚡ Fun fact: I can bake cookies, cakes, and pizza.